gajus/eslint-plugin-jsdoc/README.md

     'constant', 'event', 'external', 'file', 'function', 'member', 'mixin', 'module', 'namespace', 'typedef',

+<a name="user-content-eslint-plugin-jsdoc-rules-check-values-options-8"></a>
 <a name="eslint-plugin-jsdoc-rules-check-values-options-8"></a>
 #### Options

+<a name="user-content-eslint-plugin-jsdoc-rules-check-values-options-8-allowedauthors"></a>
 <a name="eslint-plugin-jsdoc-rules-check-values-options-8-allowedauthors"></a>
 ##### <code>allowedAuthors</code>

 An array of allowable author values.
 If absent, only non-whitespace will be checked for.

+<a name="user-content-eslint-plugin-jsdoc-rules-check-values-options-8-allowedlicenses"></a>
 <a name="eslint-plugin-jsdoc-rules-check-values-options-8-allowedlicenses"></a>
 ##### <code>allowedLicenses</code>

 An array of allowable license values or `true` to allow any license text.
 If present as an array, will be used in place of SPDX identifiers.

+<a name="user-content-eslint-plugin-jsdoc-rules-check-values-options-8-licensepattern"></a>
 <a name="eslint-plugin-jsdoc-rules-check-values-options-8-licensepattern"></a>
 ##### <code>licensePattern</code>